 - An Associate's Degree in Science is earned upon completion of pre-pharmacy coursework.

 - A clear road map for what courses to take and when.

 - Direct entry into MWU CPG upon successful completion of program requirements.

 The ACU Articulation Agreement guarantees interviews and reserves seats in the class for qualified students who fulfill certain requirements.
 CPG will: Reserve a minimum of 5 seats for students who achieve a minimum of a 3.25 cumulative and science GPA.

 Letters of Recommendation

 Applicants must submit two letters of recommendation from two professionals directly to PharmCAS.
 CPG will only accept letters received directly from PharmCAS.
 It is preferred that one letter be written by a college professor who has actually taught the applicant or a prehealth advisory committee, science professor, or health professional who knows the applicant well.
 Please refer to the PharmCAS application instructions for specific guidelines and requirements for submitting letters of recommendation.
 The deadline for submission of the letters of recommendation is March 1st.

-All application materials, including the PharmCAS application, verification of transcripts by PharmCAS, PCAT scores (as reported to PharmCAS), and two letters of recommendation (submitted to PharmCAS), must be received by the Office of Admissions on or before the deadline date of March 1st to be reviewed for potential entrance into the College.
+All application materials, including the PharmCAS application, verification of transcripts by PharmCAS, and two letters of recommendation (submitted to PharmCAS), must be received by the Office of Admissions on or before the deadline date of May 1st to be reviewed for potential entrance into the College.